 - Assessment of the Integument

 Techniques used for physical assessment are the following

 - Inspection- refers to the examination of the physical aspect of the patient.

 - Palpation- a type of examination that involves physical contact.

-- Percussion- refers to examination of the body by tapping some part with the fingers.
-Percussion is an examination which practical nurse is not allowed to perform.
+- Percussion- refers to the examination of the body by tapping some part with the fingers.
+Percussion is an examination that a practical nurse is not allowed to perform.

 Methods on how to get the patient ready for the assessment

 - Start the assessment with a positive nurse/patient relationship which is a way to reduce the tension the patient may have felt to what is about to be done to him.